Raise A Shout

 It is striking that we so naturally scream until we lose our voices in support of our favorite sports team; but we are uncomfortable showing the same expression of joy and excitement when we approach God.

-Moving forward, we are moved to “serve.”
+Moving forward, we are reminded to “serve.”
 Here, the Hebrew speaks of work or labor, but it could also naturally apply to worship.
 Joy that does not lead to some sort of service is only momentary enthusiasm.
 It has no power.

 But when we enthusiastically celebrate God, we are naturally led into a heart that longs to serve.